What Is a Legal Guardian?

 Let Us Help You Become a Legal Guardian—Call (303) 622-5502

 If you are considering applying for legal guardianship, we support and applaud your efforts.
 All children deserve to be provided for, regardless of their parenting situation.
 Our experienced family law attorneys can help you file the necessary paperwork and take the necessary steps to become a legal guardian.
-We offer “unbundled” legal services, meaning that we can offer limited and cost-effective services when you have a specific need.
-If you plan to become a legal guardian, we would consider our privilege to aid your efforts.
+We offer “unbundled” legal services through our Law Your Way Program, meaning that we can offer limited and cost-effective services when you have a specific need.
+If you plan to become a legal guardian, we would consider it our privilege to aid your efforts.